plasmicapp/plasmic/README.md

 # Overview

+Plasmic is a platform that contains a few things:

+- Visual builder / web design tool--**this is the heart of Plasmic**
+- Headless CMS for structured content (or bring your own CMS)
+- Growth optimization tools (A/B testing, personalization, analytics)

-Plasmic is a visual builder for the web.
+Plasmic's main feature is its visual builder for the web.
 Developers integrate this into their codebase, and anyone (including non-developers) can build pages or parts of pages.